metan-ucw/ujson/README.md

 - works on a buffer in a memory that is _not_ modified during the parsing
 - parser does not allocate memory
-- nearly stateless, the only state the parser maintains is an offset to the string buffer and error flag
+- nearly stateless, the only state the parser maintains is an offset to the string buffer, recursion depth and error flag
 - if error flag is raised all parser functions return immediatelly with error

 The parser is started by a call to `ujson_start()` function in order to